 Speeding tickets are the #1 ticket issued in California, and often carry expensive fines and DMV points.
-You should get a lawyer for a speeding ticket if you cannot afford the fines or long-term costs from increased insurance premiums.
+You should consider hiring a traffic ticket lawyer for a speeding ticket if you cannot afford the fines or long-term costs from increased insurance premiums.

 Speeding tickets in California cost between $245 and $480 for all costs including the fine, the court fees and processing fees.
 A speeding fine will be higher for higher speeds.